SinusBot/docs/docs/faq/installation.md

 ### When will feature X be implemented?

-There will be **no ETAs** (estimated time of arrival) on any feature.
+There will be **no ETA** (estimated time of arrival) on any feature.
 It’s done when it’s done, please don’t ask.

 ### What is the default username and password?